 - Imported products from other parts of the world,

 - Consulting, professional, or outsourcing services,

 Can WordPress Be Used To Build A Professional eCommerce Store?

 Yes … absolutely!
 To see what kinds of e-commerce stores you can build with WordPress, just take a look here.

 (Build beautiful ecommerce stores with WordPress)

 Most businesses are started by non-technical people with a great business idea but limited financial means.
 WordPress is an ideal vehicle for non-technical users who want to build an online business but can’t afford to pay thousands of dollars in web development costs.

 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why more businesses are now choosing WordPress to build ecommerce stores is that WordPress-based ecommerce solutions are mostly inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why more people are now choosing WordPress to build e-commerce stores is that WordPress-based ecommerce solutions are mostly inexpensive (some ‘lite’ versions are even free!).

 We’ll show you later some examples of using WordPress to handle different e-commerce scenarios.
 For now, the important thing to keep in mind is that your WordPress site can be used to sell all kinds of goods and services, handle all kinds of transactions and integrate with many third-party solutions and backend applications.